clemmerwis/local-docker-laravel-dev/docs/README.md

 It's assumed that you are adding this to an existing project.

 Copy all files except `.env` and `readme.md` in your current project folder.
-Overwrite the credentials from your `.env` locally with those provided here.
+Overwrite the credentials from your `.env` locally with those provided later in this readme.
 If you dont want to overwrite database name and user, then please adjust the file in `docker-compose/mysql/init/db.sql` according to your needs.